 "Tim Watson is the future". - Tom Lippincott

-He has extensive experience performing with modern jazz luminaries like Noah Preminger, Ignacio Berroa, Armando Gola, Alison Miller, Sasha Berliner, Tony Scherr, Jason Palmer, and Brian Lynch, among others.
-His project Tim Watson's Hostile Architecture, a sextet inspired by South Indian classical rhythm, American minimalism, and 21st century electro-acoustic music just released the single Adrenochrome Etude.
+He has extensive experience performing and or recording with modern jazz luminaries like Noah Preminger, David Leon, Armando Gola, Alison Miller, Sasha Berliner, Tony Scherr, Jason Palmer, and Brian Lynch, among others.
+A avid student of Carnatic rhythm, Watson recently performed with heavyweight South Indian classical artists Anantha R. Krishnan, Shree Sundarkumar, and Charumathi Raghuraman in Chennai, India on New Years Eve to close out the Madras music season.

+His project Tim Watson's Hostile Architecture, a sextet inspired by South Indian classical rhythm, American minimalism, and 21st century electro-acoustic music just released their first single Adrenochrome Etude.
 Other current projects include 12eyes, JUNE ARC, The McModern, and Cost of Living.
 He also is a member of Juvenoia, a NYC based fusion group led by Miguel Russell and Vittorio Stropoli.
-He recently collaborated with Dion Kerr on an ambient EP called Jems, and his Dialogues series.
-He is also scheduled to perform with premier Carnatic artists Anantha R. Krishnan, Shree Sundarkumar, and Charamuthi Raghuraman in Chennai, India on New Years Eve to celebrate the Madras music season.
+He recently collaborated with Dion Kerr on an ambient EP called Jems as well as his Dialogues series.
+Current composition activities include the large scale theatrical work Blackpill 2023 and a new string quartet for JACK Quartet.

 He has a BA in Studio Music and Jazz from University of Miami's Frost School of Music, where he was a Stamps Distinguished Ensemble Scholar.
-Watson is currently a graduate teaching assistant in the jazz department at the Frost School of Music and completing a masters degree in composition.
+Watson is currently a graduate teaching assistant and Henry Mancini Fellow in the jazz department at the Frost School of Music and completing a masters degree in composition.

-Watson has taught students all over the world, leading clinics with the Stamps Quintet at Berkeley High School, Los Angeles County High School for the Arts, the Conservatorio de Musica Pescara in Italy, in Suriname, South America, and with the Beantown Swing Orchestra, where he is a regular big band instructor.
+Watson has taught students all over the world, leading clinics with the Stamps Quintet at Berkeley High School, Los Angeles County High School for the Arts (LACHSA), the Conservatorio de Musica Pescara in Italy, in Suriname, South America, and with the Beantown Swing Orchestra, where he is a regular big band instructor.